ashlinrichardson/multiPick/README.md

 # multiPick
-Nigel's ZPR interface: multiple-picking example for linux.
-Have used on mac and windows before; this is the Ubuntu version
+[Nigel Stewart](http://www.nigels.com/glt/gltzpr/)'s ZPR interface: plus object picking example for linux.
+Have used on mac and windows before; this version is Ubuntu / linux oriented

 ![alt text](screenshot.png)